 Stop 6.
 Atherton Crystal Caves & Strawberry Farm

 The rural town of Atherton is 14 km west of Yungaburra.
-Its main attraction is The Crystal Caves, five man-made caves with a collection of crystals, gems and fossils.
+Its major attraction is The Crystal Caves, five man-made caves with a collection of crystals, gems and fossils.
 You’ll be astounded by one man’s life work to accumulate precious stones and present them in an interactive way for the public’s enjoyment.

 On a self-guided walking tour of the Crystal Caves, you’ll be prepared with your miner’s helmet and flashlight before venturing into the dark.
 This adventure will take you through 300m of grottos and tunnels to discover 600 types of crystals.

-If the Crystal Caves doesn’t sound like your thing, just seven minutes drive from town is the Togla Bat Hospital.
+If the Crystal Caves doesn’t sound like your thing, just a seven minutes drive from town is the Togla Bat Hospital.
 They offer visitor experiences between 3pm-6pm, which last about one hour.
 Also nearby is Shalee Strawberry Farm, where you can pick your own in season (July to November) or enjoy a strawberry gelato.